InterTriplete2010/Bayesian-inference-to-remove-silence-segments-from-speech/README.md

 7) "EM Loops": Number of interactions used for the Expectation Maximization (EM) algorithm.
 The EM is then used to optimize the parameters for the multivariate gaussian distribution;

 8) "Upload directory": Upload the directory where the waveforms that need to have silence segments removed are stored.
-The code will loop through all the .wav files that it finds in the selected directory;
+The code will loop through all the ".wav" files that it finds in the selected directory;

 9) "Max allowable silence segment": Select the maximum length of each silence segment.
 The default one is 500 ms, which means silence segments cannot be longer than 500 ms.